spotfiresoftware/tibco-streaming-community/components/wikimedia/README.md

 # Wikipedia Monitoring

-**Visualize live data in LiveView Web using a LiveView project in StreamBase Studio**
+**Visualize live data in TIBCO LiveView&trade; Web using a LiveView project in TIBCO StreamBase&reg; Studio**

 This demo uses a recording of the live data feed from the English language Wikipedia.
 The feed emits a record every time a page is edited, and about 20 minutes of this feed were captured into a CSV file.

-A Feed Simulation streams the contents of the CSV file to the input port of a StreamBase EventFlow module.
+A Feed Simulation streams the contents of the CSV file to the input port of a TIBCO StreamBase EventFlow&trade; module.

 The EventFlow module transforms the raw Wikipedia data, geo-tagging data when able and pre-processing some of the data prior to sending it to the LiveView server.